rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

   https://www.semanticscholar.org/paper/Designer-Babies-Have-Neves/9eccd2a49004e8479ec6506d1b9ebf7f08771729-->

 ## Designer Babies
-_My perspective on potentially having gene-edited children, and a very brief overview of what the public and bioethics community has to say about "designer babies" and about human gene-editing._
+_My perspective on potentially having gene-edited children, and a very brief overview of what the public and bioethics community have to say about "designer babies" and about human gene-editing._

 In the 2021 _[Dictionary of Global Bioethics][global_bio]_, [Henk ten Have][Henk] and [Maria do Céu Patrão Neves][Maria]'s[^1] offer the following definition of a "[designer baby][Designer Baby, Wikipedia]" (pp. 405-406):